awsdocs/nice-dcv-user-guide/doc_source/client.md

 \* Supported with Opera, Firefox version 52 and later, and Edge version 18 and later, and Chrome version 22 and later\.

 \*\* Supported on Windows 10 only, with Edge version 79 and later and Chrome\.

+For more information about the NICE DCV server features, see [ NICE DCV server features](https://docs.aws.amazon.com/dcv/latest/adminguide/servers.html#features) in the *NICE DCV Administrator Guide*\.